Eigenbahn/focus-or-launch/README.md

 I ended up with this small script that does the trick.

-You can read more on the [accompanying blog post](https://www.eigenbahn.com/2020/01/22/gnome-shortcut-focus-or-launch).
+For more context, read the [accompanying blog post](https://www.eigenbahn.com/2020/01/22/gnome-shortcut-focus-or-launch).

 ## General Usage